 Neuschwanstein Castle grounds has parking areas, souvenir shops and horse-carriage rides to help you reach the hill-top.
 To reach the hilltop and view the castle, you can either walk/hike (20-25 minutes and free!), opt for bus rides (3 euros) or take horse-carriage rides (7 euros)

-My husband and I decided to walk.
+My husband and I decided to do the short hike to the hill-top.
 It took us about 20 minutes to reach the castle entrance.
 We had booked for a tour of the castle.
 Photography is strictly prohibited inside.
 And guided tours are managed by the Bavarian Palace Department.
 There are guided tours available every half hour.
+The guided tour inside the castle was okay.
+You will have to take a guided tour to access the castle, so there is no way out.
+There are restoration work going on when we visited the castle.

 Here is the stunning Neuschwanstein Castle